BARGHEST-ngo/MESH/README.md

 <br/></h3>

 > [!IMPORTANT]
-> **Public Alpha**: MESH is currently in **public alpha** and under active development.
+> **Public Alpha**: Currently in **public alpha** and under active development.
 It is **not production-ready**.
 A full penetration test is in progress.
 Until it is complete, do **not** use this project in production environments.
 Things may change and breaking changes should be expected.
 It currently requires some level of technical expertise.
 Please report bugs or security concerns via GitHub Issues.

 **MESH enables remote wireless debugging for Android, providing mobile forensics & network monitoring over an encrypted, censorship-resistant peer-to-peer mesh network.**